elotroalex/record/_chapters/02-pencil.md

 [^47]: \[The Reciter: A whistle… The blacks exit from the brushes with a great uproar.
 The cutlasses clash and they are raised again and they clash in the reel of exasperation.\]

-[^48]: Note that this is not marked up on Table B, which in a sense conflates pagination schemes with order of composition.
-The reality is not so.
-While the pages were composed early, the `P2` pagination probably came much later.
-Considering the historical setting in this segment, they were also probably meant to follow `P1`.

 [^49]: \[The Chorus: My eye is gilded with sovereign visions… Toussaint makes his solemn entry in Santo Domingo.
 The *cabildo* hands him the keys to the city.\] Césaire misspells the Spanish word *cabildo* (twice).
 A *cabildo* was a Spanish form of local government best understood as a colonial administrative council.
 It was indeed a Spanish *cabildo* in Hispaniola which surrendered to Toussaint Louverture in 1801.